-How this audit is improving patient care:
+How this audit is improving patient care

-The implementation of the protocol has contributed to a more rigorous documentation of checking of nasogastric tube position.
+- The implementation of the protocol has contributed to a more rigorous documentation of checking of nasogastric tube position.
 There has evidently been caution on the part of clinicians, with a significant reduction in utilisation of nasogastric tube usage in the hospital.
-There is still, however, a tendency to insert these tubes in the late evening despite requests for tube insertion being made during working hours.
+There is still, however, a tendency to insert these tubes in the late evening despite requests for tube insertion being made during working hours. - Having identified the out of hours tube insertion, we plan to ensure that this practice is limited and, if NG tube is needed, that it is inserted during working hours.